Charity Book Collection: Let’s Get Peru Reading in English

 How will I make this happen?

-Below I’ve listed all the notes and research I’ve made so far, to tackle specific questions around the implementation of this idea (note these are only my notes, they don’t represent any formal or legal advice on the topic).
+I’m still thinking about how best to implement this idea, and I would certainly appreciate any feedback on the topic.
+I’ve listed all the notes and research I’ve made so far, to tackle specific questions around the implementation of this idea (note these are only my notes, they don’t represent any formal or legal advice on the topic).
 I’ll keep updating this post with more information as soon as I have it.

 How to transport the books from UK to Peru?